The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Opera, the browser that has been a favorite of PC users for years, has finally arrived on the Macintosh in recent years.
 Similar in scope to Mozilla, Opera includes not just a web browser, but an email client and Usenet newsreader as well.
 Both of these are quite capable, and worth a look if you prefer an all-in-one application to suit the bulk of your Internet communication needs.

 The online release notes have much more detail about these new features.
-I would daresay that, as of the 9.0 release, Opera has become a browser that is worthy of attention on the Mac once and for all.
+I would daresay that, as of the 9.0 release, Opera became a browser that is worthy of attention on the Mac once and for all.
 It's quite stable, capable and customizable, and it renders pages very well - on a par with Safari and Firefox.
 Its breakthrough feature remains its ability to magnify and reduce pages (graphics and all) to just about any size of your choice, which is a real boon for those with disabilities.
 Its RSS reader is much more thoroughly developed than that in Safari and Firefox as well.
-Be sure to come back here again for more thorough review soon.

 Opera is entirely free, eschewing the built-in advertising that was once its hallmark.
 Competition in the browser space is a good thing for Mac users.
 Let's hope that Opera can shake up the Mac browser world in a big way.